masonr/yet-another-bench-script/README.md

 ### Submitting JSON Results

 Results from running this script can be sent to your benchmark results website of choice in JSON format.
-Invoke the `-j` flag and pass the URL to where the results should be submitted to:
+Invoke the `-s` flag and pass the URL to where the results should be submitted to:

 ```
-curl -sL yabs.sh | bash -s -- -j "https://example.com/yabs/post"
+curl -sL yabs.sh | bash -s -- -s "https://example.com/yabs/post"
 ```

+JSON results can be sent to multiple endpoints by entering each site joined by a comma (e.g. "https://example.com/yabs/post,http://example.com/yabs2/post").

 A list of websites supporting acceptance of YABS JSON results will be posted here (when available).
 Example JSON output: [example.json](bin/example.json).